cainmagi/MDNT/README.md

 ## Update records

+### @ 06/23/2019

+1. Update the API of manually switched optimizers to fix bugs and get coherent to the newest MDNT for `demo-classification`.

 ### @ 06/21/2019

 1. Support two-phase optimizers and Change the monitored measurement of ModelCheckpoint to accuracy for `demo-classification`.